Lite SDK (Enrollment Android)

 }

 Use the data class YunoConfig to customize the SDK's behavior.
-You can include this configuration when calling Yuno.initialize().
+Include this configuration when calling Yuno.initialize().
 The available options are:

 data class YunoConfig(